JulienBacquart/MTW-MeSH-wiki/MeSH-Annual-Updates.md

 10. **Perform steps 4 to 8** in [Loading MeSH datasets](https://github.com/filak/MTW-MeSH/wiki/Loading-MeSH-datasets#initial-data-loading)

+11. Clear the MTW cache - delete all files in *instance/cache*

-11. Start MTW Server and MTW Worker services
+12. Start MTW Server and MTW Worker services

-12. **Reset the Initial stats in Manage dashboard**
+13. **Reset the Initial stats in Manage dashboard**